enso-org/enso/.github/PULL_REQUEST_TEMPLATE.md

       and
       [Rust](https://github.com/enso-org/enso/blob/develop/docs/style-guide/rust.md)
       style guides.
 In case you are using a language not listed above, follow the [Rust](https://github.com/enso-org/enso/blob/develop/docs/style-guide/rust.md) style guide.
-- All code has been tested:
 - [ ] Unit tests have been written where possible.